alan-turing-institute/rds-course/coursebook/modules/m2/text-data.md

 # Text data

-TODO preamble
+We'll often want to manipulate text data (strings) in Python.
+There are many handy libraries for helping us do this, some of which allow some pretty complicated operations.
+Here, we'll show some basic processing.

 ## Inconsistencies

-Text data (strings) have their own particular array of consistency issues, such as inconsistent capitalisation and extraneous whitespace.
+Strings have their own particular array of consistency issues, such as inconsistent capitalisation and extraneous whitespace.

 Fortunately, python gives us some handy [built-in functionality](https://docs.python.org/3/library/stdtypes.html#string-methods) for dealing with some of these issues.